Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Diagrams and formula for products

 \subsubsection{Construction of the diagrams}

-\lbl{s:constr} If a vertex $c_j$ is coupled with a virtual vertex $\bar w_{2k}$ of a block $\bar B_k$ then we say that $c_j$ {\it generates} the block $\bar B_k$.
+\lbl{s:constr} If a vertex $c_j$ is coupled with a virtual vertex $\bar w_{2k}$ of a block $\bar B_k$ then we say that $c_j$ {\it generates} the block $\bar B_k$ or that $c_j$ is a {\it parent} of the block $\bar B_k$.
 The notion that a vertex $\bar c_j$ generates a block $B_k$ is defined similarly.

 The set of diagrams $\gD_m$ is constructed by the following inductive procedure.
 The set $\gD_0$ is formed by a unique diagram which consists of a unique (real) vertex $c_0^{(0)}$.
 If $m\geq 1$, the root of each diagram $\gD\in\gD_m$ is a real vertex $c_0^{(m)}$.
 Each vertex $\hat c_j$ of the diagram $\gD$ with $\deg \hat c_j\geq 1$ (i.e. which is real and is not a leave) generates a block $\hat B_k$ satisfying \be\lbl{rule_diag} \deg \hat B_k=\deg \hat c_j -1. \ee Non-conjugated vertices $c_j$ generate conjugated blocks $\bar B_k$ while conjugated vertices $\bar c_j$ generate non-conjugated blocks $B_k$.
 The numeration of the blocks (i.e. the dependence of $k$ as a function of $(\hat c_j)$) is chosen in arbitrary way.
 E.g., from the left to the right and from the top to the bottom, as in fig.~\ref{f:F2},\ref{f:F3}.